Header image courtesy of Mama’s Kitchen (via Facebook)

-Among the Japanese eateries and Western cafés lining a side street in Wan Chai sits the city’s latest Filipino restaurant.
-Holy Gaw sets itself apart from the rest of this list because it’s a more refined take on Pinoy cuisine.
+Among the Japanese eateries and Western cafés lining a side street in Wan Chai sits this Filipino restaurant.
+Holy Gaw sets itself apart from the rest of this list because it’s a more modern take on Pinoy cuisine.
 Chef Gaw brings Hong Kong diners Filipino-inspired fusion food that nevertheless retains its cultural identity.

 Don’t forget to save some space for their ice cream sandwich ($48), one of which is taro flavoured and in a fetching shade of soft purple.
 This is possibly a great place to visit if you’re just dipping your toes into the Filipino culinary scene and would appreciate flavours that are more suited for an international palate before you jump straight into the deep end.